bjornrho/Navigation-brov2/src/brov2_trajectory/README.md

 *INSERT EXAMPLE IMAGES OF THE TWO TRAJECTORIES*

-A trajectory is generated to adhere to multiple constraints on [timeOfArrival, Velocities, Orientation], and the toolbox will provide what it deems as the most efficient trajectory.
+A trajectory is generated to adhere to multiple constraints on [Positions, timeOfArrival, Velocities, Orientation], and the toolbox will provide what it deems as the most efficient trajectory.
 To generate a trajectory the following steps must be executed:
 1. Set the constraint variables
 2. *Generate* constraints
 2. Set the trajectory variables